fiberwire/enome/README.md

             diets: string[]; // could use an enum instead of strings, but for this example, I'm trying to keep it simple }

-        // define the function that translates a genome into an insect createPhenotype(genome: Genome<InsectOptions>): Insect {
+        // define the function that translates your genotype into your phenotype createPhenotype(genome: Genome<InsectOptions>): Insect {

             // determine number of legs